This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Rabbit Stew (Fenek)

-Popular preparations include pasta with rabbit ragu, roasted rabbit, or rabbit stew (fenek).
+Popular preparations include pasta with rabbit ragù, roasted rabbit, or rabbit stew (fenek).
 If you´ve never sampled rabbit, Malta is a great place to give it a try.
 They are the experts, after all.

 Honey Rings (Gaghaq al ghastel or teacle)

 The exterior of the cookie is slightly firm, similar to a pie dough.
-The inside is thick paste that tastes of licorice.
-The actual filling is made with honey, citrus zest, aniseed liqueur (hence the licorice flavor), clove and nutmeg.
-It´s addictive alongside coffee or a nice strong tea.
+The inside is a thick paste that tastes of licorice.
+The actual filling is made with honey, citrus zest, aniseed liqueur (hence the licorice flavor), clove, and nutmeg.

 They have expanded their traditional line of pilsners and ales, and now offer lighter versions and others that are spiked with flavors, such as the lemony ¨Chill Lager.”

 Aljotta (Fish Soup)

 The flavorful loaves are baked to perfection in wood-fired ovens, the smell of which fills the air on the island each morning as restaurants and bakeries prepare for hungry diners.

 Bragioli (Beef Olives)

 The olive refers more to the shape of the stuffed meat dish, which is braised in a sauce with red wine, tomatoes, and aromatic vegetables.

 Timpana (pasta baked in Pastry)

 Timpana is a meaty pasta dish surrounded in puffed pastry and baked until golden brown.
-Some versions also include chicken livers and egg.
+Some versions also include chicken livers and eggs.

-The people of Malta love slowed cooked meats, so it was no surprise to find both lamb and pork shank on many menus.
-Because the meat is slow cooked on the bone it has all the more flavor.
+The people of Malta love slow-cooked meats, so it was no surprise to find both lamb and pork shank on many menus.
+Because the meat is slow-cooked on the bone it has all the more flavor.

 Maltese Sampler Platter

-In the above example, there is a spread made with tuna, capers and sun-dried tomatoes, (arjoli), Maltese sausage, broad bean dip, capers and olives, and a brined and peppered cheese similar to feta (gbejniet).
+In the above example, there is a spread made with tuna, capers, and sun-dried tomatoes, (arjoli), Maltese sausage, broad bean dip, capers and olives, and a brined and peppered cheese similar to feta (gbejniet).

 The Islands of Gozo and Comino

-No visit to Malta would be complete without spending time of the beautiful Islands of Comino and Gozo.
+No visit to Malta would be complete without spending time on the beautiful Islands of Comino and Gozo.
 Here are our suggestions for what to do (and where to stay) in Gozo in 24 hours.